rmanalan/trello-parade/README.md

 Select the Trello team you want to add the Power-Up to.
 Note: You need to be an admin of the Trello team to add custom Power-Ups to it.

 Now click the `Create new Power-Up` button.
 If this is your first time creating a Power-Up, you'll need to agree to a "Joint Developer Agreement" first.
-After you have done that, you just need to give your cool new Power-Up a name, and paste the url link into the field titled `Iframe connector URL
-` (the one you created earlier).
+After you have done that, you just need to give your cool new Power-Up a name, and paste the url link into the field titled `Iframe connector URL` (the one you copied earlier).

 This example Power-Up makes use of the following capabilities:
 * authorization-status